cepthomas/Shellinator/README.md

 - A simple command line client that is called from registry commands.
 It executes the requested operation.
 - A UI companion that can configure registry commands, and some other stuff.

+A few limitations that could be reconsidered:
+- Operations on files are enabled generically, eventually specific extensions could be supported.
+- If the commands produce output (stdout/stderr) it is placed in the clipboard for the user.

 Built with VS2022 and .NET8.

 # Commands